Pioneers unable to tie series, finish 2021 season

 Even though the Pioneers were able to hold the Sasquatch the final inning, they were unable to do anything offensively, ending a long summer season.
 Everyone now prepares to go back to their respective schools with the memories that they have gained from this experience.

 This was a summer of a lifetime and meant a lot to everyone involved.
-They all had love for each other and made connections they wouldn’t have made otherwise.
+They all had love for each other and made connections they wouldn’t have made otherwise, team members said.

 “I love each and every one of these guys and I don’t have words to say about how much this summer has meant to me,” Edwards said.